bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 There are also cases where multiple anatomical images are collected by purposefully varying MRI acquisition parameters.
-These `grouped scan collections` are processed for deriving qMRI maps or enhancing certain contrast properties.
+These `grouped scan collections` are then processed for deriving qMRI maps or enhancing certain contrast properties.
-Every constituent of a `grouped scan collection` is addressed by the same
-group abbreviation, as their intended use becomes meaningful when considered collectively.

 Given the broad scope of anatomical imaging data, one key label (e.g. modality) cannot identify semantic attributes of all the data types outlined above.
 To